googleinterns/chrome-robust-hypothesis-testing/README.md

 # Chrome Robust Hypothesis Testing

-This is a boilerplate check-in for a project on potential new statistical methodology around Chrome's statistical hypothesis testing.
+This is a second attempt at a boilerplate check-in for a project on potential new statistical methodology around Chrome's statistical hypothesis testing.

 **This is not an officially supported Google product.**